babel/babel/.github/ISSUE_TEMPLATE/Regression-v7.md

 **Expected behavior/code**
 A clear and concise description of what you expected to happen (or code).

-**Potential Commit/PR that introduced the regression**

 **Environment**
 - Babel version(s): [e.g. v6.0.0, v7.0.0-beta.34]
 - Node/npm version: [e.g. Node 8/npm 5]
 - OS: [e.g. OSX 10.13.4, Windows 10]
 - Monorepo [e.g. yes/no/Lerna]
 - How you are using Babel: [e.g. `cli`, `register`, `loader`]

-**Additional context/Screenshots**
-Add any other context about the problem here.
-If applicable, add screenshots to help explain.